mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

    echo "✅ Completed key phrase extraction"
    ```

    The extracted key phrases provide a structured summary of the most important concepts in your text.
-These results can be used for automatic tagging, content categorization, and building search indices for document discovery systems.
+These results can be used for automatic tagging, content categorization, and building search indices for document discovery systems that enhance user experience and content findability.

 5. **Start Batch Sentiment Analysis Job**:

    Batch processing is essential for analyzing large volumes of text data that exceed real-time processing limits.
 Amazon Comprehend's batch jobs can process thousands of documents simultaneously, making it cost-effective for analyzing customer reviews, social media posts, or historical documents.
-The asynchronous nature allows your applications to continue operating while analysis runs in the background.
+The asynchronous nature allows your applications to continue operating while analysis runs in the background, maximizing system efficiency.

    ```bash
    # Start asynchronous sentiment analysis job